NemoursResearch/N3C/docs/data-access/step4.md

 **Data Levels or Tiers**

 * IRB Letter of Determination (LDS Only)
-  - If requesting access to the limited dataset, you must upload a PDF copy of your institution’s IRB determination letter for your project
+  - If requesting access to the limited dataset, you must upload a PDF copy of your institution’s IRB determination letter for your project.